 This project relied extensively on the only known circa 1895 exterior photograph of the home.
 This photograph informed the design process in the rebuilding and restoring of the exterior Victorian craftsmanship and features, including the tower porch, dormer, front porch, windows, siding, and original decorative features.
 Additionally, original features hidden by previous renovations guided the project’s design and direction, including the original baseboard, moldings, fireplaces, and original staircase layout.
 When used as apartments, an original box-head window was replaced with a door.
 The original window jamb was found in an upstairs bedroom apartment with its original sash pulleys in place.
 We rebuilt this window to reflect its 1890 appearance and utilized historic in-kind materials and new restoration glass.
 All windows and their components were restored to their original two over two profiles.
 A new addition incorporated a kitchen to not alter the original floor plan.
 In-kind materials were utilized wherever possible.
 Most of the craftsmanship and carpentry was completed on-site, including much of the exterior decorative woodwork by master carpenters.
 The project also worked with local craftsman including Randall Brothers and Patrick’s Turning Point.

 This project provides a new chapter for one of Inman Park’s “Grand Dames” after decades of exterior and interior alterations.
 Throughout this journey, we shared through social media and public tours how old buildings can be given renewed life.
 The hope for this project is that it can encourage Atlanta to continue to recognize its incredible historic built environment and preserve its legacy for the future.

-Our website will chronicle the project as it progresses to completion.
+Our website and blog will share project highlights, preservation throughout Atlanta, history, and life at the Glenn House.
 We invite you to subscribe to our blog below as well as follow us on Instagram and Facebook.
-Click here to discover the incredible history of the house.
+Click here to read more about the history of the house.